Leonana69/esp32-vision-offloading/tutorial.md

     Press `Q` to quit.

     A prompt will ask you if you want to save the configuration to `.../esp32-vision-offloading/sdkconfig`.
-Press `Enter` to save.
+Press `Y` to save.

 ### Build